 Writing, organizing and promoting her adopted homeplace of Berkeley Springs, WV and reading the stars are important parts of Jeanne Mozier’s world.
 So are her books that star exciting places to travel both in West Virginia and around the country, as well as her several books including Senate Magic, a novel about political stars and the latest: The Story of Berkeley Castle.

 ArtVoiceWV featured Jeanne in one of their videos about WV artists.
+The segment won a national Telly award.
 It includes commentary on all parts of her life from popcorn making at the Star to her lifework of “holding the vision. http://www.youtube.com/watch?v=ZgqrHRKkQFQ&feature=youtu.be

 Way Out was voted best book about West Virginia and Jeanne Mozier, Best West Virginia Author by readers of Graffiti in November 2006.
-A new fourth edition was released in late December 2013 and a handy ebook version is on the way.
+A new fourth edition was released in late December 2013.
 Way Out is widely available in bookstores or online.

 West Virginia Beauty: Familiar and Rare is Jeanne’s second coffee table book with photographer Steve Shaluta.
 Their earlier Wonders of West Virginia is now out of print except for a few copies available only from Jeanne.
-West Virginia Beauty will soon be reprinted but at a higher price so get your copy now while a few of the first printing remain.
+West Virginia Beauty is now in its second printing.

-For unedited and immediate tidbits from Jeanne’s world, check her blog regularly or follow her and the Star on Facebook.
+For unedited and immediate tidbits from Jeanne’s world, follow her and on Facebook.
 Her more traditional articles on the magical place of Berkeley Springs can be found at www.berkeleysprings.com.

 To read more of Jeanne’s bio, check the Background section.